coreinfrastructure/best-practices-badge/doc/criteria.md

   (e.g., "GPLv2 or proprietary" is acceptable).
 - *Rationale*: These criteria are designed for OSS projects, so we need to ensure that they're only used where they apply.
-  Some projects are thought of as OSS yet are not actually released as OSS (e.g., they might not have any license, in which case the defaults of the country's legal system apply, or they might use a non-OSS license).
+  Some projects may be mistakenly considered OSS even though they are not (e.g., they might not have any license, in which case the defaults of the country's legal system apply, or they might use a non-OSS license).
   Unusual licenses can cause long-term problems for OSS projects and are